libretro/docs/docs/guides/install-windows.md

 ## Keyboard Controls

 The RetroArch user interface is designed with gamepad navigation in mind but it also features robust keyboard and mouse support.
-Learn more about keyboard input at [RetroArch Keyboard Controls](https://buildbot.libretro.com/.docs/guides/retroarch-keyboard-controls/).
+Learn more about keyboard input at [Input and Controls](https://docs.libretro.com/guides/input-and-controls/).

 ## Gamepad Controls